hackmodular/PaperTapePunchBlock/README.md

 I prefer to hold the block in my hand while punching - it's easier to locate the holes.
 Squarely seat the punch in each hole first then sharply and mechanically plunge it down to cut the paper.
 With sharp punches it's very reliable, but if you check all the chad has seperated before advancing the tape it will be easier to re-punch and clear it then.
 If you have the block sitting on a desk while punching, adjust the depth of the rods in the pin vise so that the tip will not hit the surface and dull the cutting edge.

 The splice guide takes into account a blade width of 0.5mm.
 So if you are cutting straight you should be between the holes.
 The reverse side of the block is for joining tapes.
 For optical reading sellotape works fine.
 And it's avaliable at 11/16 inch wide.

+Store the punches in a secure place to protect them from blunting or accidental injury.
+One technique for periodic sharpening, commonly used for ordinary hole punches, is to repeatedly punch through tin foil.